Slow Food Tuscany

 Production Area:

-upper Valdarno (Valdarno Casentinese) (Provinces of Arezzo and Florence)
+Municipalities of the upper Valdarno (Valdarno Casentinese) (Provinces of Arezzo and Florence)

 Valdarno Tarese